SAP/spartacus-docs/_pages/dev/features/promotions.md

 ## Overview

-In Spartacus, you can display information about the following types of promotions:
+In Spartacus, you can display information about the following types of applied promotions:

 - Cart promotions, which offer a discount on the entire cart - for example, a percentage or fixed discount on the entire order.
 - Product promotions, which offer a discount on specific products or a specific category of products.
 - Total promotions, which combine all promotions to display the total amount the customer has saved.

-## Enabling Promotions
+## Enabling Applied Promotions

-You can enable promotions using Backoffice.
+You can enable applied promotions using Backoffice.
 For more information, see the following on the SAP Help Portal:

 - [Rule Builder](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/109559e50e8340459e8d25921541f297.html)
 - [Creating a Promotion Rule](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/3f8f896e506d4e0bbe19e978ae775577.html)
 - [Publishing a Promotion Rule](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/15cdf4e5e27040398d67669506ac931f.html)

-## Displaying Promotions
+## Displaying Applied Promotions

 In Spartacus, the `PromotionService` is used to obtain available promotions.
 The `getOrderPromotions` method retrieves order promotions, and the `getProductPromotion` method retrieves product promotions.

-Promotions elements are available in the following:
+Applied promotions elements are available in the following:

 - the add-to-cart modal
 - the cart details page
-- Review submit
+- the review submit component
 - the checkout confirmation page
 - the order history page